Skip to main content

 6. Google: ‘To provide access to the world’s information in one click’

-Without ‘in one click’, this could just as easily be a vision statement for Google as a company.
-But it’s that pragmatic criteria that’s so important here because Google’s created a rod to beat itself with.
-Or, in other words: a design principle that should keep Google as a service on the straight and narrow.
-Providing access to the whole world’s information?
-That’s a huge goal.
-But to ensure that it’s always an easy and quick experience?
-That right there is a USP.
+Without ‘in one click’, this could be a vision statement for Google the company.
+The pragmatic criterion is what does the work here, because it gives Google a rod to beat itself with.
+Or, in other words, a design principle that keeps the search product on the straight and narrow.
+Providing access to the world’s information is a huge goal.
+Ensuring that access is always quick and easy is a USP.

 7. Netflix: ‘To become the world’s leading streaming entertainment service’